Jiro Akama: Representative

 During his second term as an Assembly member, Akama decided to take part in the 2005 general election as the candidate for the Liberal Democratic Party in the 14th district of Kanagawa.
 He went up against the Democratic Party's acting representative Hirohisa Fujī and managed to defeat him by nearly 30,000 votes.
 During this first term he was a member of the House Steering Committee and the General Affairs Committee, and was devoted to developing laws that increased local autonomy in the country.

 During the 2009 general election, he ran for re-election in his district, receiving endorsements from the party Komeito, but was defeated by the Democratic Party candidate Kentaro Motomura by a margin of 50,000.

 Akama was re-elected to the seat in the following 2012 general election.
-On September 4, 2014, he was appointed to be one of the Parliamentary Vice Ministers for Internal Affairs and Communication during the Second Abe Cabinet reshuffle.
+On 4 September 2014, he was appointed to be one of the Parliamentary Vice Ministers for Internal Affairs and Communication during the Second Abe Cabinet reshuffle.
 Shortly after this, Akama went on to win a 3rd term in his constituency at the 2014 general election.

-On August 5, 2016, Akame was appointed as a State Minister for Internal Affairs and Communications and as a State Minister of the Cabinet Office during the 2nd reshuffle of the Third Abe Cabinet.
+On 5 August 2016, Akame was appointed as a State Minister for Internal Affairs and Communications and as a State Minister of the Cabinet Office during the 2nd reshuffle of the Third Abe Cabinet.
 In March 2017, he visited Taiwan as the State Minister for Internal Affairs and Communications, attending the opening ceremony of a food and tourism event hosted by the Japan–Taiwan Exchange Association.

 This was the first time a state minister level official had been sent to visit Taiwan on official business since the official severing of diplomatic ties between Japan and Taiwan in 1972.

+In 21 October 2025, he joined the Takaichi Cabinet for the first time as Chairman of the National Public Safety Commission and Minister of State for Disaster Management.